projectdiscovery/tldfinder/README.md

 Flags:
 INPUT:
-   -d, -domain string[]  domain or list of domains for discovery (file or comma separated)
+   -d, -domain string[]              domain or list of domains for discovery (file or comma separated) -tl, -tld-list string[]           list of TLDs for discovery (file or comma separated) -ptl, -private-tld-list string[]  list of private TLDs for discovery (file or comma separated)

 SOURCE:
    -s, -sources string[]           specific sources to use for discovery (-s censys,dnsrepo).
 Use -ls to display all available sources.